Best Induction Cookware

 Le Creuset is another trusted enameled cast iron.
 They also have smooth bottoms that make them ideal for induction cooktop use.
 All of my Le Creuset still looks new and has held up for many years.
 I love using a dutch oven on an induction cooker, especially with a timer.

 I have this Lodge enameled cast iron dutch oven and use it all the time.
 The bottom is smooth enamel that is perfect for induction cooking.
 This does have an off white interior that I have had a little trouble with discoloration depending on what I cook in it.
 Other than that it is a great value for enameled cast iron cookware.
+Lodge enameled cast iron is great as a ‘try me’ piece to see if you like enameled cast iron at an affordable price.

 Stainless Steel Induction Cookware